What Does the Torah Say About Money? A Comparative Religious Guide

 FAQs

-What does the Torah say about lending money?
+What does the Torah say about using money for worship?

 How does Islam's view of money compare to the Torah's?